Airbotics/uptane-server/docs/guides/quickstart.md

 ../meta-updater/scripts/run-qemu-ota --overlay quickstart-robot.cow
 ```

-Once it boots the agent will automatically provision itself withAairbotics and genreate a random ID.
+Once it boots the agent will automatically provision itself with Airbotics and genreate a random ID.
 From the command line in QEMU you can manually check which version is running with the command below:

 ```
 ostree admin status